mdchambers/dissertation/dissertation_outline.md

 * Association of Groucho with Dorsal-target genes
 	* Binds within known enhancer regions of zen and dpp
 	* Additionally overlaps transcription start site
-	* Potential direct or mediated interaction with tanscriptional machinery
+	* Potential direct or mediated interaction with transcriptional machinery
+* Enrichment of Gro targets for TFs => early regulatory factor in cascading transcriptional changes
-*
+* Enrichment for paused PolII
+	* Developmentally regulated genes often have paused PolII